rainwoodman/git-fat/README.md

 Matched files will be transparently stored externally, but will appear complete in the working tree.

+### rsync remote

 Set a remote store for the fat objects by editing `.gitfat`.

     [rsync]
     remote = your.remote-host.org:/share/fat-store

-This file should typically be committed to the repository so that others will automatically have their remote set.
+This file should typically be distributed to other users of the repository.
+For the rsync backend, no identification information is stored, and .gitfat can be committed to the repository so that others will automatically have their remote set.
 This remote address can use any protocol supported by rsync.